Frequently Asked Questions About Counseling

 A: Yes, TLC is a provider for most major insurance plans.
 I recommend that you contact your insurance company and inquire about your mental health benefits (or your "out-of-network" benefits if I am not a provider).

 Also, many clients also use Employee Assistance Program (EAP) sessions to receive counseling services.
-EAP is a free and confidential workplace benefit that many employers provide for employees to receive brief counseling (3-8 sessions) to address work-related and personal concerns.
+EAP is a free and confidential workplace benefit that many employers provide for employees to receive brief counseling (usually 3-8 sessions) to address work-related and personal concerns.
+TLC accepts two EAP authorizations per year.

 TLC accepts the following major insurance plans:

 Please contact your human resources provider to find out how to access your EAP sessions.
-For self-pay and out-of-network options, contact us today.
+For self-pay and out-of-network options, inquire about our rates & superbills for partial reimbursement.

-Q: What If I Think I Need Medications or I Am Already Prescribed Medications?
+Q: What If I Need Medications or I Am Already Prescribed Medications?

 Q: How Long Can I Expect to Be in Counseling?

 A: The length of counseling varies according to the nature, duration, intensity, and frequency of symptoms or problems.
-Sessions are typically 45-50-minute sessions.
+Many people are most familiar with the 'therapy hour' however, sessions are typically 50-minute sessions.

-I typically recommend that clients attend weekly at least for the first several (6-12) sessions until you feel your initial concern/s have been resolved.
-At that time, clients may prefer to come every other week or monthly check-ins to continue working toward personal growth goals for a few months, up to a year or more.
+I typically recommend weekly sessions at least for the first several (4-6) sessions until you feel your initial concern/s have been assessed.
+At that time, clients may prefer to meet biweekly & then monthly check-ins to continue working toward personal growth goals for a few months, up to a year or more.
 Together, we can discuss what may be the best course of treatment for you.

 Q: What If I Want to Stop Counseling?